fmiguelgodinho/dsliot-prototype-difctunl/README.md

 ## Architecture

-The following Figure illustrates the implemented architecture for this prototype:
+The following Figure illustrates the architecture of the prototype:

 <p align="center">
   <img src="img/proto-arch.png" width="600" title="Prototype Architecture Overview">
 </p>

-We can describe the architecture's composition by the following different software services and components:
+As can be seen, the prototype is modeled in a tiered architecture composed by three different layers.
+These represent different software services and components:
-* Blockchain-enabled services, leveraged by an extended version of the Hyperledger Fabric platform, where the support for threshold and group multi-signatures, integrated with extended consensus plane services for Byzantine fault-tolerant properties are a relevant touchstone;
+* On the lower level, are the blockchain-enabled services, leveraged by an extended version of the Hyperledger Fabric platform, where the support for threshold and group multi-signatures, integrated with extended consensus plane services for Byzantine fault-tolerant properties are a relevant touchstone;
-* The materialization of the smart hub component, focusing on its base assumptions for the intermediation of interactions from users and IoT devices (regarded as clients of the provided services in the blockchain-enabled architecture), and forwarding those operations as transactions with data-management functions enabled by the backed blockchain services;
+* On the center, is the materialization of the concept of smart hubs, responsible for the intermediation of interactions from user devices and IoT devices (regarded as clients of the provided services in the blockchain-enabled architecture), and forwarding those operations as transactions with data-management functions enabled by the backed blockchain services;
-* The implementation of a set of test and benchmarking tools, and demonstrative client implementations, for system validation, assessment and experimental observations.
+* On the upper and final level, we have the actual clients of the service that could be found in regular IoT environments (_things_ or IoT devices and end users).

 ## Instructions